mhvwerts/MasonWeaver-finite-diff/README.md

 # MasonWeaver-finite-diff: Finite-difference solver for the Mason-Weaver equation.

-The Mason-Weaver equation describes the sedimentation of Brownian particles, *i.e.* it models sedimentation in the presence of diffusion.
+The Mason-Weaver equation describes the sedimentation of Brownian particles (*e.g.* nanoparticles in a liquid).
+It models sedimentation in the presence of diffusion.
 The Mason-Weaver equation is a partial differential equation describing the time-evolution of the particle concentration profile.